ashtondrew/Reckhow-NutrientLoading/README.md

 # Reckhow-NutrientLoading
 Development of Shiny apps and Markdown documents of Reckhow et al water quality publications.

 Further documentation is available within each project folder.
 Rmd files generally include codebooks and background on models with links to references.
+Unless otherwise noted, all products are draft products in development.
+Corrections and comments welcome!

 ###Project folders: